ardnew/ft232h/README.md

 	"github.com/ardnew/ft232h"
 )

-func main() {
-	// open the first MPSSE-capable USB device found ft, err := ft232h.NewFT232H()
+	// open the fist MPSSr-capable USB device found ft, err := ft232h.NewFT232H()
 	if nil != err {
 		log.Fatalf("NewFT232H(): %s", err)
 	}
-	defer ft.Close() // be sure to close device log.Printf("%s", ft)
+	defer ft.Close() // be sure to close device

-}
+	// do stuff
+	log.Printf("ᵈᵒⁱⁿᵍ ˢᵗᵘᶠᶠ ᴅᴏɪɴɢ sᴛᴜғғ DOING STUFF: %s", ft) }
 ```

-## Peripherals
+## Peripheral devices
-Adding support for a peripheral SPI/I²C device is straight-forward.
-You can either create a new driver package under [`drv/`](drv), or you can simply interact with the interface directly from your application.

-To demonstrate this, a couple packages were created to act as reference and example.
-Please follow along in the `Peripherals` section in [`READMORE`](READMORE.md) for guidance.
+Of course the FT232H isn't that useful without a device to interact with.
+You are encouraged to create drivers or adapters based on the `ft232h` Go platform for your own devices—the hard work of binding a Go runtime to the physcial GPIO/SPI/I²C/JTAG/UART interfaces on the FT232H has been done for you!

+[An basic driver for the ILI9341 TFT LCD with SPI+GPIO](drv/ili9341), along with [a fun demo application that uses it](examples/spi/ili9341/boing), has been created to serve as a reference example.

+For more details, be sure to read the `Peripheral devices` section  in [`READMORE`](READMORE.md); and, of course, the godoc for this `ft232h` module.